georgeee/yii-lily/README.md

  3. Migrate
  Migrate your DB tables using one of the following ways:

- * copy m120131_112629_lily_tables_create.php to your protected/migrations folder and execute "protected/yii migrate" from yii root (take a look at migrations section in Yii tutorial if you are not familar with that)
+ * copy data/m120131_112629_lily_tables_create.php to your protected/migrations folder and execute "protected/yii migrate" from yii root (take a look at migrations section in Yii tutorial if you are not familar with that)
- * update your DB manually (lily.mysql.sql for mysql and lily.sqlite.sql for sqlite)
+ * update your DB manually (data/lily.mysql.sql for mysql and data/lily.sqlite.sql for sqlite)

  4. Configure app menu